MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/arm-commerce-readme.md

 ms.devlang: javascript
 ms.service: commerce
 ---
-# Azure UsageManagement client library for JavaScript - Version 4.0.0-beta.2
+# Azure UsageManagement client library for JavaScript - version 4.0.0-beta.2

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure UsageManagement client.